 The beauty should be witnessed from the outside as well.
 Walking down to Tauber Bridge at 100 degrees Fahrenheit will seem like a good idea at first.
 From here, the town can be photographed along with its wall.
-Had there been digital cameras in the year 1300, the pics taken would probably not have looked very different.
+Had there been digital cameras in the year 1300, the pics from back then would probably not have looked very different.
 The Tauber is a small river the water of which looks very clean.
 It flows through a nice grassy landscape.

 Spätzle and Wasps

-Yes, Rothenburg ob der Tauber is a ‘tourist trap’ in the sense that the entire town builds on the business it has with tourists from both Germany and the entire world.
+Yes, Rothenburg ob der Tauber is a ‘tourist trap’ in the sense that the entire town builds on the business it has with visitors from both Germany and the entire world.
 The Americans, Chinese, Japanese and Koreans cannot get enough of this place.
 Rothenburg’s orientation towards tourists is obvious.
 This applies in regard to restaurant prices too.
 Why wouldn’t the most beautiful town in Germany be touristy?

 Rothenburg in the heat, Rothenburg in fall colors, Rothenburg in the snow: This spot is always too attractive to be real.
-The ‘Reiterlesmarkt’ is the local version of the traditional German Christmas market and should not be missed.
-But sitting outside with an oversized plate of ‘Käsespätzle’ and fighting off a few wasp attacks in summer is priceless too.
+The ‘Reiterlesmarkt‘ is the local version of the traditional German Christmas market and should not be missed.
+But sitting outside with an oversized plate of ‘Käsespätzle’ and fighting off wasp attacks in summer is priceless too.